activisthandbook/activisthandbook/articles/tools/video-calling.md

 -   [**Duo**](https://duo.google.com/about/): With Duo, you can call up to 8 people.
 Like most other apps in this category, the video calls are end-to-end encrypted by default.

 -   [**Houseparty**](https://houseparty.com): With this app you can call up to 8 people at the same time.
 Houseparty also offers a feature to share your screen and has built in games which you can play with your friends.

--   [**Signal**](https://signal.org): You can video call groups on phone and desktop app.
-Sometimes the video connection is less stable than the likes of Zoom, and you can't send people links to only join the call.
-If you really need privacy, this app might still be the best option for you.
-In addition to the use of end-to-end encryption, this app also collects almost no metadata.
-Where other services do store information about who you are calling, at what time and from what location, this app does not.

 ## Related articles